Whither Audio Research

 i was on one forum before where the average amount that it's members spent on components annually was €500K - 1M.
 Essentially every component in a member's system was replaced with a "upgrade" every 2-4 weeks.

-How did you determine the average "upgrade" dollar amount per year for forum members?
-How many folks do you personally know on that forum that, for a fact, upgrade their system every two to four weeks?
+How did you determine the average annual dollar amount for forum members?
+How many folks do you personally know on that forum that, for a fact, upgraded their system every two to four weeks?

 Which one are you?